 Please note that due to worldwide regulations only trained medical staff can be allowed to treat patients.
 Volunteers/interns without medical training can assist the medical staff and work in healthcare.

-Volunteer Placement or Internship
+Volunteer Placement and/or Internship

-This program is suitable for medical students and students of pharmaceutics with free holiday time, pre-university students, students taking – or planning to take – specialist medical courses such as biomedical science, nursing and physiotherapy as well as professionals.
+This program is suitable for medical students and students of pharmaceutics as well as nursing students with free holiday time, pre-university students, students taking – or planning to take – specialist medical courses such as biomedical science, nursing and physiotherapy as well as professionals.
 The key requirements for a medical volunteer or intern are initiative, enthusiasm, and readiness to work in unfamiliar circumstances.
 If volunteers have more specialized skills, this will allow for more specialized activities.
 Please provide a recent "statement of fitness to work in healthcare"!
 Basic conversational Spanish skills are required and the more advanced your level of experience and Spanish language skills, the larger the number of opportunities available.
 To allow for deeper engagement with your placement we also offer free Spanish language lessons every week allowing for an enhanced experience as a volunteer/intern with us.

 A minimum stay of 4 weeks is required.